omidxrz/challenges/README.md

-# challenges
+# Challenges
-some simple web application challenges
+A range of basic web application challenges.